Beware of Vandalism – New Hampshire

 July 2014, Fresh Cutting – Mt Tecumseh, New Hampshire

-Mount Tecumseh Cutting, My Viewpoint – When I first went public with the environmental issues on Mount Tecumseh, I was warned that my business would become the focal point of a smear campaign if I continued to cover Mount Tecumseh.
-After five years of covering issues on this mountain, I can say that the harassment I have received has not deterred me from creating awareness for the human impact on Mount Tecumseh.
+Mount Tecumseh Vandalism, Illegal Cutting – When I first went public with the environmental issues on Mount Tecumseh, I was warned that my business would become the focal point of a smear campaign if I continued to cover the issues.
+After years of covering issues on this mountain, I can say that the harassment I have received has not deterred me from creating awareness for the human impact on Mount Tecumseh.*

 According to Forest Service, the cutting on New Hampshire's Mount Tecumseh is illegal, and is considered vandalism to National Forest land.
 As far as I know, Forest Service's law enforcement division is still actively investigating the cutting.
 For my involvement, as a photographer, I have been unofficially volunteering my time to document the cutting.
 I am against this type of vandalism, and report any findings to Forest Service.